How to Float the Deschutes River in Bend, Oregon

 Bend Park & Float is River Center for Your Water Adventures

 If you’ve enjoyed a day floating on the Deschutes River in past years, there’s a new hub of activity in the heart of Bend at the Old Mill District area.
 Bend Park & Float, located west of The Pavilion on Simpson Ave. and Bradbury Way, offers everything you need to make your day on the river fun and easy.
-There is parking, snacks, lawn activities, and more.
+There are tube and raft rentals, parking, snacks, lawn activities, and more.

 River Tubes, SUP Boards, Kayaks, Surf and Boogie Board Rentals

 Tumalo Creek Kayak & Canoe will be at Bend Park & Float, offering rental of durable river tubes and complimentary life jackets for children and adults.
 You can also rent a surfboard or boogie board.
 Stand-up paddle boards and kayaks can be rented at Riverbend Park as well as more complementary life jackets for use by anyone – renter or not.

 River Floating Options

 Several river recreation options are possible from Bend Park & Float.
 Choose a two-hour float from Riverbend Park to Drake Park or a one-hour float from either Riverbend Park or McKay Park.
 For Bend Whitewater Park rapids and fun, Bend Park & Float is only a block away.
 It’s the perfect centrally located parking option for your river adventure.